 - She joined on 01/06/2020.
 Upon joining she has not yet been awarded SAR, but when she does her vesting would work with 01/06/2020 as starting date, and the company base value would be the one of 2019.

 - On 01/06/2021 she reached a 1y anniversary at FindHotel, enabling her to join the SAR program.
-She received 50 SARs worth 0.05% of the company which would vast across 4 years.
-By the time her SARs are awarded she has already vested 12.5 SARs as she has been with us for a year.
+She received 50 SARs which would vast across 4 years (SAR allocations per new joiner drop as the company grows, so the average joiner in 2022 would be awarded a smaller allocation than this example).
+By the time her SARs are awarded she has already vested 1/4 SARs as she has been with us for a year (update: this has changed in Q4 '21 to a SAR award upon joining, vesting schedule remains the same).

 - Once a year the company updates its internal valuation, meaning that by September 2021 Laura knows that the value of her full SAR appreciation is now €11.5k.
 Not bad but not life changing either! (yet).